Reclaimed Water Connections

 In 2010 Loudoun Water constructed the first pipelines of the reclaimed water distribution system to supply irrigation and industrial cooling water to Loudoun County’s rapidly growing data center industry.
-The reclaimed water distribution system has since expanded to 20 miles of pipeline and serves more than 50 facilities.
-In 2022, Loudoun Water delivered 682 million gallons of reclaimed water to its customers, helping to save an equal amount of precious potable drinking water while reducing nutrients discharged to the Potomac River and Chesapeake Bay.
-If you would like a tour of Broad Run Water Reclamation Facility, please send an email to Micah Vieux, Business Programs Manager.
+The reclaimed water distribution system has since expanded to 20 miles of pipeline.
+In 2025, Loudoun Water delivered more than 750 million gallons of reclaimed water to customers, helping to save an equal amount of potable drinking water while reducing nutrients discharged to the Potomac River and Chesapeake Bay.

 Flushing and Maintenance